Aeroluna/LunaCoopMod/README.md

 - Added missing tooltip to Malignant Creep when P1 is used.
 - Reworked P1.
   - Disadvantage makes Kerrigan unavailable instead of removing Nydus Networks.
-  - Advantage additionally increases combat unit health by 50% and grants the Twin Drones upgrade.
+  - Advantage additionally increases combat unit life by 50% and grants the Twin Drones upgrade.
 Creep Tumors gain Super Cloak when burrowed.

 Malevolent Matriach was kinda boring, so lets turn the dial up to 11.
 The prestige is now strictly focused on Kerrigan's army.
 The Twin Drones upgrade is added to help ease the massive nerf to Kerrigan's early game.